ausin107/ausin107/README.md

 - 💼 I'm Frontend Devloper at [WebDev Studios][workplace]

-- 🔭 I'm currently learning everything to become Frontend Developer
+- 🔭 I'm learning something to become Frontend developer

 - ⚡ Not only love coding but also love watching Anime